CC-Treasury/issueblog/.github/ISSUE_TEMPLATE/first_responder.md

 ---
-name: Tracking issue
+name: "Tracking issue"
-about: Use this template for tracking new features.
+about: "Use this template for tracking new features."
 title: "[DATE]: [FEATURE NAME]"
 labels: ""
 assignees: "Andre-Diamond"
-body: Testing
+body: "Testing"
 ---